• Skip to primary navigation

 The texture is smooth and slightly thick.

-If you are looking for a substitution for Picante sauce, enchilada sauce is a good option.
+If you are looking for a substitution for Picante sauce, enchilada sauce is a good option - see enchilada sauce substitutes guide for more similar choices.

 It will add similar flavors to your dish without the heat.